-With this trigger point, people complain about pain at the base of their head.
-When I press for more detail, they may tell me about the tension in their neck and the sore shoulder.
-It is easy to palpate the tender lump and displaced vertebrae in this area.
+With this trigger point, people complain about tension and a focus pain and tension at the base of their head.
+When I press for more detail, they may tell me about the vague pain and tension in their neck and in the shoulder.
+It is easy to feel the tender lump on the side of the pain about halfway down the neck.

 People complain more about achy pain than restricted movement.
-This muscle doesn’t create much restriction in mobility of the neck like levator scapula does, which creates a similar pattern.
-If you’re looking to see if this is your pattern, make sure you compare the details to the similar muscles in the Therapy Notes.
+It is This muscle doesn’t create many restrictions in the mobility of the neck like levator scapula does, which creates a similar pattern.
+If you have a lot of stiffness, refer to these posts on stiff neck.

 People are seldom aware of how this particular trigger point is started although many complain about doing too much computer work or sleeping in an awkward position.